julianhilgemann/projects/README.md

 # projects
 showcase and collection of useful references

--- priority: adjust color schemes
--- align doards
--- business cases
+further additions and ideas that will be implemented in due time

+Business Relevant perspectives

+add a simple market perspective using SDMX adapter to access ecb data add a asset portfolio tracker with according risk metrics in a dashboard marketign analytics dashboard - or tapping into google analytics of a live project

+Final Setup should be

+1) Operations / Sales
+2) Marketing /Leads
+3) Market and big picture
+4) Assets & Finance -> Asset Tracker using stock ticker + Backtests

+Look & Feel

--- extract the json theme from the dark themed project.
--- codify it as json in Powerbi.tips
+adjust color schemes -> align dashboards visually extract the json theme from the dark themed project codify it as json in Powerbi.tips
--- Make sure sample reports a) make sense and b) look consistent -- extend bi scape and add market dashboard
--- conceptualize Portfolio Dashboard / Project?
--- Simple Market dashboard as a starter
--- Marketing analytics?
-Google Analytics?